phellipeandrade/discord-bot-daily/README.md

 `users.json` start as **user**.
 Admin IDs are stored in `serverConfig.json` and a Discord user does not need to be registered to become an admin.

-The initial admin list can be provided using the `ADMIN_IDS` environment variable or the `admins` field in the config file.
+The initial admin list can be defined in the `admins` field of `serverConfig.json`.

 Only admins may run privileged commands such as `/register`, `/clear-bunnies`, `/check-config`, `/setup`, `/import`, `/export`, `/skip-*` and `/role` itself.